S 門樓正宗泰式冷氣河海鮮 S Loam Mit Thai Restaurant, Bagan Samak

 Tokyo Secret Hanjuku Cheese Tart & Hokkaido Baked Cheese Tart

+October 2016.
 Cheese tart craze hit the town!
-Saw a super long queue at Tokyo Secret, 1 Utama when they newly open.
+Saw a super long queue at Tokyo Secret, One Utama when they newly open.
 The queue is as long as when McD giving out Free breakfasts.
 These cheese tarts craze is started from Singapore, when Bake Cheese Tart from Hokkaido opened it's first store at ION Orchard and create a 3-hours long queues just for their cheese tarts.
-Wonder how delicious it is, and I get to try when we spotted that there is about 5 peoples in the queue.
-No kidding, after I started to wait in the line, the queue begin to get long again.
+Wondering how delicious it is, I decided to get it when we spotted there are only about 5 peoples in the queue.
+No kidding, after I started to wait in the line, the queue begins to get long again.

 Originate from Hong Kong, Tokyo Secret is selling Japanese Hanjuku Cheese Tart (Half Baked Cheese Tart) with high quality cheese imported from Japan.
 There are 4 Flavors available~ Hanjuku Cheese Tart (Original flavor), Matcha Hanjuku Cheese Tart, Hazelnut Hanjuku Cheese Tart, and Coffee Hanjuku Cheese Tart.
 It is freshly baked and hot from oven!
 There are few ways to enjoy the unique taste of cheese tart:-